-To all social work students: Please fill out this form and turn it in to the social work school office.
+To all First Year social work students: Please fill out this form and turn it in to the social work school office.
 Thank you.

-have read and understand
+I have read and understand:

 1. The Mission Yes No

-2. The Curriculum Yes No
+2. The Curriculum Yes No ,

-3. The Course and Grading Policies Yes No
+3. Course and Grading Policies Yes No

 4. Student Advising Yes No

-5. Policies for Review of Academic Performance Yes No
+5. Policies for Review of

+Academic Performance Yes No

 6. Professional Associations Yes No

 7. Graduation and Beyond Yes No

 8. People, Places and Policies Yes No

 9. The NASW Code of Ethics Yes No

+10. Policy on Social Media and Professional Communication Yes No

-section 4.04 related to plagiarish n, and have revi university catalogue, the NASW Code of ewed the following websites on plagiaris com/watch?v=wNg94ebLGzY and comr m:
+section 4.04 related to plagia rism, and have revi and

-Yes No

-11. My Advisor is:

-hat you can clar ese chapters, please make an appointm ify any confusion you have.
-This form sh •

-Stud dent Signature

-Prin t Name

-THE MASTER OF SOCIAL WORK (M.S.W.)
-STUDENT HANDBOOK 2017 - 2018
+The Master of Social Work (M.S.W.)
+Student Handbook 2018-2019